fadeoutsoftware/WASDI/libraries/waspy/README.md

 ```

-### Create a `config.json` file
+### Configuration

-The `config.json` file is a standard json file, which is used to store the credentials of the user and some other settings.
+Create a `config.json` file.
+It is a standard json file, which is used to store the credentials of the user and some other settings.
 The syntax is:

 ```json
 “VARIABLE_NAME”: value
 ```

+Hint: exploit an editor which can check the syntax (there are many which can be accessed online for free)

 The minimal configuration to begin working with WASPY is: